cosinekitty/sapphire/Env.md

 ### Attenuverters

-Env supports [low-sensitivity mode](LowSensitivityAttenuverterKnobs.md) for all four attenuverter knobs.
+Env supports [low-sensitivity mode](LowSensitivityAttenuverterKnobs.md) for all of its attenuverter knobs.